ctsin/awesome/README.md

 - [react-view-pdf](https://github.com/ZEISS/react-view-pdf) - A simple and powerful PDF Viewer library for React.js.
 - [docxjs](https://docx.js.org/#/) - Easily generate .docx files with JS/TS.
 Works for Node and on the Browser
 - [Firefox Relay](https://relay.firefox.com/) - Protect your real email address to help control your inbox.
+- [grex](https://pemistahl.github.io/grex-js/) - Generate a matching regular expression from the test cases you provide
+- [html-to-image](https://github.com/bubkoo/html-to-image) - Generates an image from a DOM node using HTML5 canvas and SVG.

 # 📺 Multimedia